InvictusNavarchus/ytsubsdown/README.md

-# TubeScribe - YouTube Subtitle Downloader
+# YTSubsDown - YouTube Subtitle Downloader

 A beautiful, modern web application for extracting and downloading subtitles from YouTube videos.